andrewmbonham/Credit-Fraud-Detection-with-Data-Augmentation/README.md

 - `RandomForestClassifier`
 - `SVC`
 - `GradientBoostingClassifier`

-all of which are from sklearn.
+all of which are from `sklearn`.
 Due to the unbalanced nature of the data, four datasets were used:
 - control (uniformly sampled)
 - SMOTE augmented
 - ADASYN augmented
 - GAN augmented

 SMOTE and ADASYN were implemented from the imblearn package, while the GAN was a custom PyTorch implementation.
 Each model was trained on each dataset.
 Metrics recorded were